Letting Go, 2

 I settled him before hurrying into the complex.

-Futurenet was owned by Mr. Bola Tunji.
-A stunt round man with small eyes and enormous lips.
-Despite his failings in looks, he was quite an intelligent man with great prospects for his company, however in as much as he failed in physical appearance, he also failed to keep his organ in his briefs.
-He had a new girl on his arm every single day Small girls picked from the state’s University.
+I worked at a company called Futurenet, owned by Mr. Bola Tunji.
+The man was a stunted, rotund man with small eyes and enormous lips.
+Despite his unappealing looks, he was an intelligent man with great prospects for his company, except for the small issue of his womanizing.
+He had a new girl on his arm every single day, usually small girls he picked from the state University.

-My job as head of Public affairs was very simple and demanding in the same context.
-I had to keep the company spotless in limelight, portraying the Mr.Bola in holy white garments at all costs, not just for the good of the company but also because the man had political dreams.
+My job as head of Public Affairs was simple and demanding in the same context.
+I had to keep the company spotless in the limelight, portraying Mr.Bola as visionary and noble at all costs, not just for the good of the company but also because the man had political dreams.

 I strolled past the reception area, stopping briefly for morning pleasantries before taking the elevator to the fourth floor.
 The Public Affairs floor.
 My floor.
-After going through a round of greetings and pleasantries with my subordinates, I was finally shut behind my door, and finally had the time to go through the eventfulness of the day.
+After going through a round of greetings and pleasantries with my subordinates, I was finally shut behind my door and had the time to go through the rest of my uneventful day.

 “Ada, come in.”
 I beamed and she did so.

-“Uncu Belle says all senior staff must attend that party holding at Emerald center.
+“Uncu Belle says all senior staff must attend the party held at Emerald Center.
 He particularly asked me to deliver this message to you.
 He will need you to meet some investors at the party and say hi to some dignitaries.”
 She said, pointing seriously at me.

 I smiled.